wintercg/proposal-cli-api/README.md

 Environment variables should be exposed as a exotic object with getters/setters/deleters as specified below.
 This behaves similar to `process.env`, but intentionally stricter.

 > [!IMPORTANT]
 > This section is a draft of a **simplified** ES-like spec to detail the concept and is [under discussion](https://github.com/CanadaHonk/proposal-cli-api/issues/3).
-This should probably be moved to a more official/detailed spec file.
+This should probably be moved to a separate spec file.

 #### EnvironmentVariables [[Get]] ( *P* )

 The EnvironmentVariables getter gets the given environment variable in a [host-defined](https://tc39.es/ecma262/#host-defined) manner.
 It performs the following steps when called:

-1. If *P* [is not a String](https://tc39.es/ecma262/#sec-ecmascript-language-types-string-type), throw a **TypeError** exception.
+1. If *P* [is not a String](https://tc39.es/ecma262/#sec-ecmascript-language-types-string-type), return **undefined**.
 1. If, checking in a [host-defined](https://tc39.es/ecma262/#host-defined) manner, the environment variable *P* is set, then
     1. Return the value of the environment variable *P* in a [host-defined](https://tc39.es/ecma262/#host-defined) manner.
 1. Return **undefined**.